open/close all folders

 - Paul Robinette, of Law & Order, got hit with this.
 Being the main prosecutor's Number Two for Season's 1-3, and also black, he would occasionally offer insight into racially charged cases.
 Sometimes he'd take flak from the defense for "siding against his race", sometimes he'd object to how a case was being handled, but his "blackness" wasn't his defining trait.
 He came back in Season 6 as a defense attorney with Malcolm Xerox leanings, with everyone surprised by the change.
 At the end of the episode, he tells McCoy that once where he was asked if he was a lawyer who happened to be black, or vice-versa.
 Paul admits that he thought he was the former, but wasn't.

-- Phoenix Wright from the Ace Attorney was a promising lawyer and a really caring person on the first trilogy.
-And then came Apollo Justice, 7 years later, where Phoenix was now a hobo who played poker at the basement of a bar, having adopted a daughter months after the end of the last game.
+- Phoenix Wright from the Ace Attorney series was a promising lawyer and a really caring person on the first trilogy.
+And then came Apollo Justice, 7 years later, where Phoenix was now homeless man who played poker at the basement of a bar, having adopted a daughter months after the end of the previous events.
 Although when you get to play as him, you learn that he's still the same guy on the inside.

-- Seems to have come in full circle, because Phoenix is confirmed to be the protagonist of Ace Attorney 5, and yes, he's a lawyer again.
+- Seems to have come in full circle, because Phoenix is the protagonist of Phoenix Wright: Ace Attorney – Dual Destinies, and yes, he's a lawyer again.
 For the most part, he seems to have kept the mature, mentor personality, but his inner monologues reveal that sometimes he can be as clueless as his rookie partners.

 - Cody Travers of Final Fight is originally portrayed as a motivated and heroic figure, out to save his girlfriend Jessica from the Mad Gear Gang.
-Later on Capcom brought him back as part of the cast of Street Fighter Alpha 3 but much to the surprise of players, he returned as an escaped convict, complete with prison clothes and handcuffs on his wrists (conversely, Guy, Rolento, and Sodom were mostly unchanged from their Final Fight appearances).
+Later on Capcom brought him back as part of the cast of Street Fighter Alpha 3 but much to the surprise of players, he returned as an escaped convict, complete with prison clothes and handcuffs on his wrists, though his taunt reveals he can take them off at any time if he wished.
+(Conversely, Guy, Rolento, and Sodom were mostly unchanged from their Final Fight appearances.)
 Capcom explained that his battle with the Mad Gear Gang had given birth to an addiction to fighting and he was thrown in prison for his constant brawling.
-Further on, in Streetwise, he falls even further due to a bum knee and juicing on a radical drug in order to stay competitive.
+Later, in Super Street Fighter IV, he escapes prison again to look for some excitement (with all evidence suggesting he can bust out of jail any time he wants unquestioned) and tells Guy in his ending that prison is where he belongs.
+Further on, in Final Fight: Streetwise, he falls even further due to a bum knee and juicing on a radical drug in order to stay competitive, though he tries to coach his brother due to the potential Cody sees in Kyle, was said to have deliberately taken the fall for a different crime Guy had committed (Guy also on the receiving end of this trope in Streetwise to a lesser extent), and later regains the full use of his legs thanks to said drug.

 - In the original Ben 10 series, Zombozo was a horrifying emotion vampire who was also a great showman.
 In Ben 10: Ultimate Alien, he's just The Joker with a couple magician-based superpowers.